Sunday, July 5, 2020

 6. Stanley’s Song

-For material, I took songs from both The Gilded Palace of Sin and Dr. Byrds & Mr. Hyde.
-I didn't include any tunes that were written by other members of the respective bands.
-I also didn't include any of the cover tunes, other than "Old Blue," a traditional song McGuinn arranged.
+I took songs from both The Gilded Palace of Sin and Dr. Byrds & Mr. Hyde for material.
+I didn't include any tunes written by other members of the respective bands, and I didn't include any cover tunes other than "Old Blue," a traditional song McGuinn arranged.

 The album opens with "Drug Store Truck Drivin' Man," a Byrds song McGuinn and Parsons co-wrote before Parsons was shown the door.
 This is followed by two Parsons-Hillman songs from the Burritos' album: "Sin City" and "My Uncle."
 Two songs McGuinn co-wrote with friends come next ("Child of the Universe" and "Bad Night at the Whiskey"), and the first side closes with another Parsons-Hillman song, "Christine's Tune."